 An academy school is a publicly-funded independent school.
-In a lot of respects they are the same as state schools - they are required to follow the same rules on admissions, on children with special educational needs and the policy for excluding pupils
+In a lot of respects they are the same as state schools - they are required to follow the same rules on admissions, on children with special educational needs and the policy for excluding pupils.

 Academies, like-state funded schools, are also assessed by Ofsted inspectors.
+Get the lowdown on Ofsted by reading our What are Ofsted Ratings? article.

 One of the main differences is that academies get their funding directly from the government rather than a local authority as a normal state-funded school does.